-Since the demolition of the Embarcadero Freeway in the 1990s, significant investments have transformed the Northeast Waterfront has transformed into a civic gathering place that continues to honor San Francisco's maritime industries and rich history.

-Recasting of The grand roadway and promenade along Tthe Embarcadero as a grand boulevard along the former freeway rightof-way also provides created the spinefoundation of the public open space network along the northern waterfront while.
-T the Embarcadero Historic District sets much of the urban design character of the area., with its monumental bulkhead and pier facilities extending out to the Bay.
+Since the demolition of the Embarcadero Freeway in the 1990s, the Northeast Waterfront has transformed into a civic gathering place that continues to honor San Francisco's maritime industries and rich history.
+The grand roadway and promenade along The Embarcadero also provides the spine of the public open space network along the northern waterfront while the Embarcadero Historic District sets much of the urban design character of the area.
 The Embarcadero Promenade allows people strolling the waterfront to appreciate this architecture up close while also enjoying the parks and public access areas.

-The historic Ferry Building and Downtown Ferry Terminal, at the foot of Market Street, are the civic heart of the San Francisco waterfront and the aregional transportation gateway between San Francisco and the Bay Area.
+The historic Ferry Building and Downtown Ferry Terminal, at the foot of Market Street, are the civic heart of the San Francisco waterfront and the transportation gateway between San Francisco and the Bay Area.
 These facilities support a wide array of water and land public transportation services to promote San Francisco's Transit First policy along the waterfront.
 The Embarcadero is also an important arterial in the city's street system, providing street views and connections from the waterfront to neighborhoods including Telegraph Hill, North Beach, Chinatown, Barbary Coast, South Beach, and Downtown.

-This interplay of maritime, business, and public activities, along with the waterfront's rich history and architecture and its connections to many colorful upland neighborhoods, all contribute to the Northeast Waterfront's beauty and vibrant urban character.
-To preserve and enhance this area, more investments will be needed to keep Embarcadero Historic District pier facilities in productive use and to open them up to the public.
-There is still time, but that time must be used wisely and new investments will need to preserve and adapt these properties to increased flood risk and sea level rise, as in close coordinated under the Waterfront Resilience Program, ion with technical work and proposals produced in the Embarcadero Seawall Program and San Francisco Flood Study.
+This interplay of maritime, business, and public activities with the waterfront's rich history and its connections to colorful upland neighborhoods all contribute to the Northeast Waterfront's beauty and vibrant urban character.
+To preserve and enhance this area, more investments will be needed to keep Embarcadero Historic District pier facilities in productive use and to open them to the public.
+There is still time, and new investments will need to adapt these properties to increased flood risk and sea level rise, as coordinated under the Waterfront Resilience Program.